us-bea/bea.R/README.md

 2. To enable the search of descriptive metadata [beaSearch].

 Other features of the library exist mainly as intermediate methods or are in early stages of development.
+For a complete list of functions and their usage, please see [the manual](https://github.com/us-bea/beaR/blob/master/beaR_Manual.pdf).

 #Installation